slabstech/swarmSpray/README.md

 ### Swarm Spray

-#### Precision Agriculture : Swarm drone based insecticide spraying
+#### Precision Agriculture : Swarm drone based insecticide spray using Off-the-Shelf components

+We propose a Swarm based micro-aerial drone robots, to spray instectides for precision agriculture.

+In this approach,
+A filled syringe is attached to the underbody of a micro-aerial drone.
+The plunger is activated to spray the liquid using an electo-mechanical actuator.

+The target area is set based on the type of plant.
+Using CV the individual leaf/stalk is identified and predetermined quantity is sprayed.

 We intend to solve the below issues.